-39. In Australia, B. juncea is considered to be a weed primarily of agricultural or ruderal (disturbed) ecosystems, where it is considered to be a major problem warranting control (Groves et al., 2003).

-40. Due to its primary colonising nature, B. juncea can take advantage of disturbed habitats such as roadside verges, field margins, wastelands and along railway lines.
-However, B. juncea is a poor competitor with weed species and do not establish well in unmanaged areas (Oram et al., 2005).

-41. Feral B. juncea plants are often observed growing on roadsides or railway easements in Australia (Agrisearch, 2001).
-Like B. napus, roadside B. juncea populations are usually transient.

-42. B. juncea is not considered a significant weed in natural undisturbed habitats in Australia, nor invasive of natural undisturbed habitats in Australia (Dignam, 2001; Groves et al., 2003).
-In the absence of disturbance, B. juncea is unable to compete with other plants and/or weeds and do not persist (OGTR, 2017).
+- 39. In Australia, B. juncea is considered to be a weed primarily of agricultural or ruderal (disturbed) ecosystems, where it is considered to be a major problem warranting control (Groves et al., 2003). - 40.
+Due to its primary colonising nature, B. juncea can take advantage of disturbed habitats such as roadside verges, field margins, wastelands and along railway lines.
+B. juncea occurs throughout the prairies and parklands and is listed as a weed in Canada, but it has not become a problematic weed (CFIA, 2012).
+B. juncea is deemed a poor competitor and does not establish well in unmanaged areas.
+For example, no feral populations have been reported in India despite a long history of cultivation there (GEAC, 2016). - 41.
+Feral B. juncea plants are often observed growing on roadsides or railway easements in Australia (Agrisearch, 2001).
+Like B. napus, roadside B. juncea populations are usually transient. - 42.
+In Australia, B. juncea is not considered a significant weed in natural undisturbed habitats, nor invasive of natural undisturbed habitats (Dignam, 2001; Groves et al., 2003).
+In the absence of disturbance, B. juncea is unable to compete with other plants and/or weeds and does not persist (OGTR, 2017).